PranaviChowdary07/PYTHON/DSA/README.md

 ### Types:
 + Insertion sort
 + Selection sort

++ Bubble sort
++ Merge sort
++ Quick sort
++ Shell sort
+    ### *Selection Sort:*
 * given array : [5,2,9,1,6]
   * First, we find the smallest element in the array, which is 1, and swap it with the element at the first position.
 Our array becomes [1, 2, 9, 5, 6].
   * Next, we move to the second position in the array (2).
 Since 2 is already in the correct position, we leave it there.
   * Now, we find the smallest element in the unsorted portion (5, 9, 6), which is 5, and swap it with the element at the third position.
 Our array becomes [1, 2, 5, 9, 6].
   *  we find smallest in(9,6) which is 6.& swap it.
-  * Ater final iteration the sort array becomes **[1,2,5,6,9]**
+  * Ater final iteration the sort array becomes **[1,2,5,6,9]** .

-+ Bubble sort
-+ Merge sort
-+ Quick sort
-+ Shell sort
-.